ngin102/Guess-It/README.md

 ## Documentation
 * **[UI Design System](docs/ui_design_system.pdf)**: A document containing the set of standards for the colour palette, fonts, icons, buttons, UI components and form elements for "Guess It!"
 	- [Icons](app/icons): Icons used in the UI.
 * **[Installation](#installation)**: How to install "Guess It!" on your device. **A helper `./setup.sh` script is provided to get necessary components working.
 This script requires [Homebrew](https://brew.sh) to prepare necessary components for the project; install Homebrew before running the script.
 All installation instructions and the helper script were made based on a Linux environment.
-All scripts should execute natively on Linux and MacOS, but a Windows Subsystem for Linux is required for their use on Windows.**
+All scripts should execute natively on Linux and macOS, but a Windows Subsystem for Linux is required for their use on Windows.**
 * **[How to Start Developing](#how-to-start-developing)**: Steps taken to ensure that the application runs properly in the development environment.
 * **[Deployment](#deployment)**: Deploying the project using the provided helper `./deploy.sh` script.
 * **[Upgrades](#upgrades)**: Upgrading the project using the provided helper `./upgrade.sh` script.